-Gopel Finance Corporation (GFC), Factors Lending Corporation (FLC), Liceo de Cagayan University (LCU), Divine Shepherd Memorial Gardens (DSMG), Paseo del Rio (PDR) and Zealep Hotels, Inc. (ZHI) are companies controlled by the same key management personnel of the Bank.
+Gopel Finance Corporation (GFC), Factors Lending Corporation (FLC), Liceo de Cagayan University (LCU), and Divine Shepherd Memorial Gardens (DSMG) are companies controlled by the same key management personnel of the Bank c.
+No post-employment and other long-term benefits, termination benefits and share-based payments have been paid to key management personnel except for directors' and committee members' fee paid amounting to P513,400 in 2022 and P462,000 in 2021 (Note 19).